Nigel Jones to Brian Kirkwood

 Marathon: 2:38:11 1967

-Bob, a good cross-country runner, trained hard on his own for this marathon.
-In preparation, he completed the AU half marathon course twice in a single run, which included a lap of the King’s College field (next to the changing rooms) at half way, before dourly heading out again.
+Bob, a good cross-country runner, trained hard on his own for the 1967 Shettleston Marathon (in which he finished a very respectable 6th).
+In preparation, he completed the AU half marathon course twice in a single unaccompanied run, which included a lap of the King’s College field (next to the changing rooms) at half way, before dourly heading out again.
 He was part of the AU 1964 E to G team which won ‘most improved’ medals.

 Alistair Johnston [Victoria Park, Strathclyde University] – see full profile

 Two Miles: 9:19.6 1968; Three Miles: 14:24.0 1968; Six Miles: 30:23.4 1968; 3000m: 8:37.6 1969; 5000m: 14:11.8 1972; 10000m: 29:59.4 1970; Marathon: 2:19:31 1970